Thermal control of Kerr microresonator soliton comb via an optical sideband

-In the experiments, $f_{\rm m}$ is set at 1100 MHz, and the pump and the S-B auxiliary optical powers before the coupling ($P_{\rm pump}$ and $P_{\rm aux}$) are 150 mW and 100 mW, respectively, if not mentioned in the following.
+In the experiments, $f_{\rm m}$ is set at 1100 MHz, and the pump and S-B auxiliary optical powers before the coupling ($P_{\rm pump}$ and $P_{\rm aux}$) are 150 mW and 100 mW, respectively, if not mentioned in the following.
+Note that a modulation-instability and chaotic combs are shown up at $P_{\rm aux}$ of 30 and 100 mW, respectively.
 An optimum pair of $f_{\rm m}$, $P_{\rm pump}$, and $P_{\rm aux}$ is found as shown in the supplementary material.
-Figure 2(a) shows the comb power from the pump (red) and the S-B auxiliary (blue) light when the frequency of the master CW laser ($\nu_{\rm master}$) is swept from the red to the blue side of the resonance with the scan range and rate of 40 GHz and 10 Hz, respectively.
+Figure 2(a) shows the comb power from the pump (red) and S-B auxiliary (blue) light when the frequency of the master CW laser ($\nu_{\rm master}$) is swept from the red to the blue side of the resonance with the scan range and rate of 40 GHz and 10 Hz, respectively.
 Firstly, the comb power from the pump light increases, generating a chaotic comb.
 When the chaotic comb from the pump light transitions to a single soliton state at around 25 ms, the comb power from the pump (S-B auxiliary) light decreases (increases).
-Because of the opposite behavior between the comb power from the pump and the S-B auxiliary light, the thermal resonance frequency shift is reduced, allowing the access of a stable single soliton comb even with the slow scan rate.
+Because of the opposite behavior between the comb power from the pump and S-B auxiliary light, the thermal resonance frequency shift is reduced, allowing the access of a stable single soliton comb even with the slow scan rate.
 When $\nu_{\rm master}$ is repetitively scanned by 100 times, the soliton comb was successfully generated for all the scanning, highlighted by the green band in Fig. 2(b).
 As shown in Fig. 2(c), the soliton comb has the comb mode spacing equal to one FSR of the microresonator and a smooth $sech^2$ envelope.